evfitzgriff/evfitzgriff.github.io/_pages/about.md

 News
 ======
-We recently published a study on the [the use of drones to improve Rift Valley Fever Vaccination in Rwanda](https://www.mdpi.com/2076-393X/11/3/605) that was featured in a recent [Tufts News](https://vet.tufts.edu/news-events/news/vaccine-delivery-drone) article.
+We recently published a study on the [the use of drones to improve Rift Valley Fever Vaccination in Rwanda](https://www.mdpi.com/2076-393X/11/3/605) that was featured in a [Tufts News](https://vet.tufts.edu/news-events/news/vaccine-delivery-drone) article.

 Our CABI One Health Case Study titled: "One Health in Turkana County, Kenya: Applications and Lessons Learned," is currently under review.
 It examines the development and application of One Health policy in Turkana.
 Keep an eye out for that!